mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 Within systematics and my models, phylogenetic diversity is defined as the number of internal nodes in the tree plus the number of extant taxa, minus one.
 This metric assumes that all branches from parent to child have a length of one.

+As tree depth increases, the overall phylogenetic diversity also increases.
+This is very clearly illustrated in all 3 of my models and is shown in the graph below.

 ### **The Null Model**

-A null model is a randomly generated model of an object or structure that is not constrained by its typical constraints, and is instead based on the randomization of data and structure, in an attempt to achieve the most unbiased model possible.
+A null model is a randomly generated model of an object or structure that is not constrained by its typical characteristics, and is instead based on the randomization of data and structure.
+A null model attempts to achieve the most unbiased model possible.

 Coming up with a null model of a tree was not the most intuitive, but we decided that having the most randomly generated model was the best option.